hbj508/Google-Pay-Demo/README.md

 # Google-Pay-Demo
-This is a demo for adding option for google Pay
+This is a demo for supporting payment for Tez/Googlepay